prajasus2308/prajasus2308/README.md

 ## About Me

 **Pratyush Raj**
-Aspiring developer and student from India, passionate about technology and creativity[attached_image:1].
+Aspiring developer and student from India, passionate about technology and creativity,
 Currently deepening my knowledge in **Python** and **HTML** while building web projects.

 ---